Eclipse thrills on remote Arctic islands, clouds mar for some

 In an eclipse, when skies are clear, stars and planets are suddenly visible in daytime and a ring of fire - the corona - appears around the sun.

-In one famous experiment, a 1919 eclipse provided evidence for Einstein's theory of relativity by showing that the sun's mass bent light from distant stars.
+In one famous experiment, a 1919 eclipse gave evidence for Einstein's theory of relativity by showing that the sun's mass bent light from distant stars.

-On Friday, electrical grids claimed success in managing the unprecedented disruption to solar power from the eclipse that brought sudden, massive swings in supply over a 2-1/2-hour period.

 The small audience on Friday contrasted with tens of millions of people who saw the last major eclipse in Europe in 1999.
-This time around, a partial eclipse was visible mainly in Europe and Russia, and glanced parts of North Africa, the Middle East and Asia.
+A partial eclipse was visible on Friday mainly in Europe and Russia, and it skimmed parts of north Africa, the Middle East and Asia.

+"It's a very strange light, really spectacular, but I expected it to be much darker, like in the evening," said Per Andersen, a Norwegian businessman who watched the eclipse in Oslo where the moon covered almost all the sun.

 Twitter was dominated by the eclipse, with seven of the top 10 trending terms related to the sun and moon in Germany.
 And the German word for "doomsday" was the ninth most popular topic.

+The eclipse curbed solar power production in Europe, posing a challenge to electricity grids.

+Germany, Europe's biggest economy, boasts the world's biggest solar powered installations, which last year supplied 6 percent of its national power needs.

-(With reporting by Vera Eckert in Frankfurt, Eric Auchard in Berlin, Nerijus Adomaitis and Balazs Koranyi in Oslo; Writing by Alister Doyle,; Editing by Mark Heinrich)
+(With reporting by Vera Eckert in Frankfurt, Eric Auchard in Berlin, Nerijus Adomaitis and Balazs Koranyi in Oslo, Writing by Alister Doyle,; Editing by Gareth Jones)